ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array: Fine-grained Reshaping and Multiple Dataflows for Systolic Array

 \subsection{Fine-Grained Reshaping with Roundabout Data Path}

 The proposed systolic array can dynamically reshape into a number of logical shapes.
-Figure \ref{fig:reshaping} shows an example that a systolic array sized 6$\times$6 is reconfigured into 3 out of 7 different logical shapes, which are $2\times 16$, $3\times 12$ and $1\times 20$ under OS dataflow.
+Figure \ref{fig:reshaping} shows an example where a 6 × 6 systolic array is reconfigured into 3 of 7 possible logical shapes, which are $2\times 16$, $3\times 12$ and $1\times 20$ under OS dataflow.
 The key steps of reshaping into 2$\times$16 are shown in Figure \ref{fig:reshaping}(a1)(a2)(a3).
 In this case, the PE array is split into four sub-arrays, which are marked in different colors.
 And then, the sub-arrays are chained end-to-end using roundabout data paths, which enable the data movement along 2 dimensions.
 In this manner, the input data, marked as the black lines, is transferred from the header PE in Sub-array A (PE[0, 0] and PE[1, 0]) to the tail PE in Sub-array D (PE[2, 0] and PE[2, 1]).
 The weight data is issued to the PE array from four edges, marked as red lines.
 Figure \ref{fig:reshaping}(a3) presents an equivalent logical shape with $2\times 16$ size.
 Other shapes can also be configured using the similar steps.

-The roundabout data paths inherently support the fine-grained reshaping, because the sub-array can be allocated with various rows and columns of PEs.
+The roundabout data paths inherently support the fine-grained reshaping, as the sub-array can be allocated with various rows and columns of PEs.
 A logical shape is constructed by chaining 4 sub-arrays using the roundabout data paths.
 Assuming the size of each sub-array is $R_s \times C_s$ with OS dataflow, the corresponding logical shape is $R_s \times 4C_s$ if the input data is transferred along the roundabout data path, or $4C_s \times R_s$ if the weight data is transferred along the roundabout data path.
 Figure \ref{fig:casesOfMultiMode} gives an example of reshaping to $2\times 16$ and $16 \times 2$ via the sub-array sized $2 \times 4$.
-Moreover, the height of the sub-array should not exceed half of the physical PE array considering the costs.
+Furthermore, to manage costs, the height of the sub-array should not exceed half of the physical PE array.
 Thus, a PE array with $R \times R$ size totally supports $R+1$ different logical shapes.
 For example, a $6\times 6$ array can be reshaped into 7 logical shapes of $1\times 20$, $20\times 1$, $2\times 16$, $16\times 2$, $3\times 12$, $12\times 3$ and $6\times 6$.